IanEvolution/Web-UI-Checker/README.md

 # Playwright UI Automation

 This project uses [Playwright](https://playwright.dev/) to automate UI testing for a list of websites.
+It verifies that each site’s homepage displays a valid title and checks the core functionality of all links found on the landing page.
+If any URLs or their links fail validation, detailed results are grouped and reported under their respective domain names in the log file.

 ## Features